canonical/ubuntu.com/templates/legal/data-privacy/sso.md

 Your information is stored in our database and may be processed outside of the European Economic Area.
 It is shared with the third parties only as reasonably required for Canonical to process and store your data in accordance with this notice.

 Such countries do not have the same data protection laws as the United Kingdom and EEA.
 Where the European Commission has not given a formal decision that such countries provide an adequate level of data protection similar to those which currently apply to the United Kingdom and EEA, any transfer of your personal information will be subject to approved contract terms designed to help safeguard your privacy rights and give you remedies in the unlikely event of misuse of you personal information.
-If you would like further information, please contact us (see "Your right to complain" below).
+If you would like further information, please contact us (see “Your right to complain” below).

 ## How long do we keep your information for?